-These are my favorite board games for kids that help them practice executive function and self-regulation skills.
+These are my favorite board games for kids that help them practice and learn executive function and self-regulation skills.
 These skills are going through major development in early and middle childhood.
-These are my favorite board games for 5-year-olds, 6-year-olds, 7-year-olds, 8-year-olds, and 9-year-olds!
+These are my favorite learning games for 5-year-olds, 6-year-olds, 7-year-olds, 8-year-olds, and 9-year-olds!

 Executive function is the cognitive or “mind” part of self-regulation.
 The Center for the Developing Child defines executive functions and self-regulation skills as:

 The mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.
 Just as an air traffic control system at a busy airport safely manages the arrivals and departures of many aircraft on multiple runways, the brain needs this skill set to filter distractions, prioritize tasks, set and achieve goals, and control impulses.

 Games as An Executive Function Activity for Kids

 It is no coincidence that playing board games are a great way to help our kids practice these skills and not just a way to test their skills.

 The Center for the Developing Child at Harvard University recommends that to help kids develop executive function skills you should play many kinds of games with your kids, including board games.

 Games that challenge memory skills, attention skills, quick-response games, strategy games, logic and reasoning games, guessing games, and I spy games are all games that give kids the opportunity to practice executive function skills.
 I’ve included a link to their activity guide at the bottom of this post.